Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: Mathematical modelling of Basal Ganglia Neurons

 \subsection{Network structure}

 For modelling and analysis $N_{\text{STN}}=500$ STN neurons, $N_{\text{GPe}}=500$ GPe neurons, $N_{\text{GPi}}=500$ GPi neurons were used, while the thalamus was represented by $N_{\text{THA}}=200$ neurons.
-Following \cite{Wat98,Bull09,Stam2007,Spil11}, the STN and GPe/GPi layers were modelled as separate small world networks i.e. the connections of neurons follow a small-world topology.
+Following \cite{Wat98,Bass06,Bull09,Stam2007,Spil11}, the GPe/GPi layers were modelled as separate small world networks i.e. the connections of neurons follow a small-world topology.
 In such small world complex networks \cite{Mark03}, not only does each neuron (node) in the network interact with its $k$ nearest neighbours, but there are also few randomly chosen remote connections \cite{Wat98}.
-For the construction of nuclei networks (STN, GPe and GPi) the value $k=20$ was used, while remote connections was created according to \cite{Wat98} with $p=0.005$.
+For the construction of nuclei networks (GPe and GPi) the value $k=20$ was used, while remote connections were created according to \cite{Wat98} with $p=0.005$.
 Fig.\ \ref{fig:5net} shows a characteristic snapshot of the network.
+For the STN, we chose a modified approach with reduced intra-striatal connectivity, as it has been already mentioned in sec.\ \ref{sec:STN_conn}, matching experimental findings which suggest sparse connections \cite{Gout18,Amm10}.
+Specifically, 80\% of STN neurons do not have any coupling and only the 20\% of the remaining STN neurons having collaterals within the other STN neurons \cite{Gout18}.
+For these neurons the distance of axonal endings with collaterals within the STN, showing that roughly 30\% of all synapses lie within a 200 µm radius, and another 45\% within the 200-400 µm radius.
+The other 20\% are contacts which occur farther away, i.e.\ $>500$ µm.
+In this sense, the 20\% of neurons, which form STN connections, have both local and remote connections similar to small world property (i.e.\ 20\% of neurons only showing an average of 25 connections each \cite{Gout18}).
+Finally, the case of denser connectivity between STN neuron is also studied in section \ref{sec:dense} and the results are shown in Fig.\ \ref{fig:travel_welle2}.

 The coupling between the layers is achieved in the following way: Each GPe neuron is connected to one STN neuron and vice versa.
 Furthermore, each STN neuron is communicating with one GPi neuron.
 In addition to excitatory inputs, the GPe also sends inhibitory signals to the GPi according to small world topology, see Fig.\ \ref{fig:5net}.
 Each thalamic neuron, in turn, is receiving inhibitory inputs from three GPi neurons.
 Since the main interest of this study focuses on the impact of the basal-ganglia output activity on thalamic response to sensorimotor signals (shaping the thalamocortical interplay), this model does not include \emph{intrathalamic} connections.